Stop Snoring Now

 Snoring is caused by the vibration of the dangly bit at the back of the throat hitting the back of the airpipe.

-2. The tone of the muslces of the airpipe is low leading to collapse of the airpipe during deep sleep
+2. The tone of the airway muscles is low, leading to collapse of the airway during deep sleep.

 Where does the blockage occur?

-The blockage can occur in multiple sites along the airpipe such as the nose, back of the nose, behind your top jaw, behind your bottom jaw and in the throat.
+The blockage can occur in multiple sites along the airway, such as the nose, the back of the nose, behind the top jaw, behind the bottom jaw, and in the throat.

 Why is my airpipe narrow?

-Your airpipe can be narrow because of the following reasons
+Your airway can be narrow for the following reasons

 • Narrow jaws